 Application Process

-The application process for a Sri Lankan visa involves two clear procedures: applying online through the Electronic Travel Authorization system and applying via an embassy.
+To get a Sri Lankan visa, you must follow two steps.
+First, apply online using the Electronic Travel Authorization system.
+Second, you can apply at an embassy.
 Prospective travellers can choose the best path for their circumstances.

 Online Application Procedure

-An applicant seeking a visa to Sri Lanka can complete the process online through the Electronic Travel Authorization (ETA) system.
+An applicant who wants a visa for Sri Lanka can complete the process online.
+They can use the Electronic Travel Authorization (ETA) system.
 The steps are straightforward:

 Visit the official ETA website (http://www.eta.gov.lk).